cpt-max/OculusRift4MonoGame/README.md

   It's based on the Oculus SDK.

 - The OculusRiftSample folder contains a MonoGame sample project that PInvokes into OculusRift.dll
-  In order to compile this, you first need to fix up the broken references to MonoGame and SharpDX.
+  In order to compile this, you first need to fix up the broken reference to MonoGame.

 - The OculusRiftSample_prebuilt folder contains the prebuilt binary version of the OculusRiftSample.
   If everything goes well you'll find yourself surrounded by pyramids.
 Use the mouse to move around.